Spotfire Developer Documentation

 • SpotfireDeveloper.CustomToolsExampleWeb

-For all these, the csproj files have been converted to SDK-style and they all contain two csproj files.
-One for just compiling for the two flavors of .NET, and another one that integrates with PackageBuilder-Console to also automatically build the package files.
+Most examples contain two csproj files; one for just compiling for the two flavors of .NET, and another one that integrates with PackageBuilder-Console to also automatically build the package files.

 Integration: Provides an example on how to call REST/SOAP methods in the Spotfire Server.